 SCIENCE

-The cornerstone of MCP’s mission is to identify, evaluate and promote on-farm carbon beneficial practices.
-MCP science has advanced the understanding of core principles in the academic field of soil carbon.
-At the same time, inquiries and studies have been guided by practitioners.
-Working closely with institutions and stakeholders on the ground, MCP has been successful in connecting the academic community with producers and policymakers to test the climate change implications of real-world management practices.
+The cornerstone of MCP’s mission is to identify and evaluate on-farm practices that can lower greenhouse gas emissions and sequester carbon dioxide from the atmosphere.
+MCP science has advanced the understanding of core principles in the academic fields of ecology, biogeochemistry, and soil science.
+At the same time, inquiries and studies have been guided by collaborations with practitioners.
+Working closely with institutions and stakeholders on the ground, MCP has been successful in connecting the academic community with producers and policymakers to explore and quantify the climate change implications of real-world management practices.

 The central principle that has informed MCP’s work is the role of carbon in the health of the terrestrial ecosystem.
 No single practice is a panacea.
 Instead, when organic matter, and its associated carbon content, is recognized as a primary factor in ecosystems (driving productivity, enhancing hydrology and nutrient cycling), a variety of common practices can be selected and applied in an ecologically and economically appropriate manner to maximize carbon capture and sequestration on the farm.